HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 ## Core Domains Charts

-Now that we have our Bounded Contexts, lets see how they work with each other.
-Most folks go with Context Maps as their tool for this as recommended by [Eric Evans](https://dddcommunity.org/book/evans_2003/) but I prefer Core Domain Charts, since the latter strategically depicts the relationships between bounded contexts.
+Now that we have our Bounded Contexts, let's see how they work with each other.
+Most folks go with Context Maps as their tool for this as recommended by [Eric Evans](https://dddcommunity.org/book/evans_2003/) but I prefer Core Domain Charts since the latter strategically depicts the relationships between bounded contexts.

 ![Core Domain Charts](/img/blog/Visage_Core_Domain_Charts.png)

 ## Bounded Context Canvas

 Next up we try to focus on each Bounded Context individually.
-[Nick Tune](https://medium.com/@ntcoding) & his buddies at [DDD Crew](https://github.com/ddd-crew) [go check out their GitHub organization for more DDD goodies] had come up with a modelling technique to approach a Bounded Context like a black box: see what goes in, what comes out and what gets processed.
+[Nick Tune](https://medium.com/@ntcoding) & his buddies at [DDD Crew](https://github.com/ddd-crew) [go check out their GitHub organization for more DDD goodies] had come up with a modeling technique to approach a Bounded Context like a black box: see what goes in, what comes out and what gets processed.
 The canvases have been sketched out using [draw.io](https://drawio-app.com/)

 ![Shortlisting Bounded Context Canvas](/img/blog/Bounded_Context_Canvas.png)